Loading...

 Hearing Required

 Michigan does not impose a statutory cap on HOA fines.
-Unlike Nevada ($100 per violation) or Pennsylvania ($50 per day), Michigan leaves fine amounts entirely to the association's governing documents.
+Unlike Nevada (which caps fines at $100 per violation), Michigan leaves fine amounts to the association's governing documents.
 However, this does not mean fines are unlimited — courts apply reasonableness standards and require fines to be authorized by the bylaws.

 Michigan courts review HOA fines under reasonableness principles: